-Aside from perimeter fencing to limit access, security guards, and adequate lighting, cameras can increase the protection of your business.
+Aside from perimeter fencing to limit access, security guards, and good lighting, cameras can increase the protection of your business.
 In lumber yards, car dealerships, or construction sites, security cameras act as both a deterrent and documentation tool.

 What Do You Need/Want to See?

 The first step (in protecting a business) is to estimate the size of the area you are observing and how much detail you need to view in the video capture.
-If the location of the site is not compact, different types of cameras can cover many separate areas.
+If the location of the site is not small, different types of cameras can cover many separate areas.

 Networked Internet Protocol (IP) cameras are efficient for protecting large outdoor areas for several reasons